kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ```

 This code is more complex to port on GPU than it looks like.
-Using a straightforward approach, we would accelerate the `for` loop with `parallel_for` and copy `instance` on the GPU memory (not disclosing how for now).
+Using a straightforward approach, we would replace the `for` loop with `parallel_for` and copy `instance` on the GPU memory (not disclosing how for now).
 Then, we would call `Bar()` inside the `parallel_for`.
 At a glance this should be fine, but it will typically crash, however, because `instance` will call a host version of `Bar()`.
 To understand why, we need to understand a bit about how virtual functions are implemented.